iolivia/iolivia.me/src/pages/posts/fizzbuzz-in-10-languages/index.md

 ##what have I learnt
 10 languages and a couple of afternoons later, what have I learnt?
 * I genuinely enjoy writing code even for the sake of writing code
-* Most languages that we use every day really aren't that different from eachother on a fundamental syntax level, they all have for loops and ifs and variables, etc.
+* Most languages that we use every day really aren't that different from each other on a fundamental syntax level, they all have for loops and ifs and variables, etc.
 * Functional, declarative and low-level languages are fundamentally different from the rest and programming in them requires a complete mind shift (like operating on a list in haskell using recursion instead of a loop, or moving the register pointer around in brainfuck)
 * Language syntax has evolved somewhat from verbose to implicit and elegant (not sure if that is a good or bad thing, probably neither)